 - Naloxone training for K-12 school personnel, law enforcement, and EMS staff should be consistent with the guidelines issued by your respective oversight agency.

-- Police should be trained consistent with guidelines from the New York State Division of Criminal Justice Services.
+- Law Enforcement resources: New York State Division of Criminal Justice Services

 Naloxone is not a substitute for medical attention.
 The effects of naloxone will last 30-90 minutes, until emergency medical attention arrives, but could wear off, and put the person at risk of going back into an overdose.
 Also, overdoses are often associated with other serious medical problems that require medical attention.
 The New York State 911 Good Samaritan Law allows individuals witnessing or experiencing a drug or alcohol overdose to call 911 without fear of arrest or prosecution for certain crimes.